COMMUNICATION ETHICS

 Regardless of its form, communication permeates every aspect of human life.

-3. Communication Problems
+3. Communication problems

 Effective communication is quite challenging due to numerous factors that can hinder it.